 Desert View Inter-tribal Cultural Heritage Site

-For more than 12,000 years, people have lived on what are now Grand Canyon National Park lands, gathering food, telling stories, and weaving a history and a livelihood.
+Since time immemorial, people have lived on what are now Grand Canyon National Park lands, gathering food, telling stories, and weaving a history and a livelihood.

 Now, Desert View, a place that was initially created to introduce visitors to the Southwest’s diverse and rich cultural heritage, is transforming into a place very much in keeping with its origins.
 The site is becoming an “Inter-tribal Cultural Heritage Site”—the first in the National Park Service.